mekartikshah/chromium-import-export/README.md

 4. Click "Load unpacked"

-5. Select the `chrome-toolkit` folder
+5. Select the `chromium-import-export` folder (the repository root)

 ### From Chrome Web Store